kunalvaishnavi/pyvis/README.md

 PyVis is a data visualization tool that is an extension of [pybaseball](https://github.com/jldbc/pybaseball).

 ## Getting Started
-See below on how to install and start using PyVis.
+See below on how to start using PyVis.

 ### Prerequisites
 First, you need to install `pybaseball` by typing the following into the command line: `pip install pybaseball`.
 If you don't have `pip`, install it [here](https://pip.pypa.io/en/stable/installing/).

-Then, you can install PyVis by typing the following into the command line: `pip install pyvis`.
+It is recommended that you replace any local files installed by `pip` with the files from the `pybaseball` repo, as some functions in `PyVis` use updated functions that have not been updated in the `pip` installation.

 ## Contributing
 See CONTRIBUTING.md to learn how you can contribute to PyVis.